The Rotherham NHS Foundation Trust Clinical Research

 consent:

-Formal consent is required for the GenOMICC study.
-If you think your patient is in any way eligible please contact the research team (Cheryl 6060, Jake 7038, Dawn 6057) who will review the full inclusion criteria and approach for consent.
+Formal consent is required for GenOMICC trial enrolment/sampling.
+If you think your patient is in any way eligible please contact the research team who will review the full inclusion/exclusion criteria and approach for consent.

 Contact us